atolab/zenoh-web/content/docs/migration_1.0/Python.md

 ## Highlights

 The library has been fully rewritten to use only Rust.
-It should make no difference for users, except for a significant performance improvement, of up to x5.
+It should make no difference for users, except for a significant performance improvement.

 The API has also been reworked to feel more pythonic, using notably context managers.